 Branson gives the people what they want and in return, profits.

 Check this out.
 An aspiring author found herself in this situation:

 - Clinically depressed, divorced, and mother of a newborn baby

 - Lives on welfare

-- Has no support network when her mother passes away
+- She has no support network when her mother passes away

-- Money is so tight our author rents out her apartment, only to rent a smaller and cheaper place for herself and baby
+- Money is so tight our author rents out her apartment only to rent a smaller and cheaper place for herself and her baby

-- It takes five painstaking years to finish her book
+- It took five painstaking years to finish her book

 - Rewrites her first chapter 15 times in response to rejection from publishers

-- Never gives up and finally finds one publisher who agrees to buy the rights to her book for a scant $4,000
+- She never gives up and finally finds one publisher who agrees to buy the rights to her book for a scant $4,000

 - Five torturous years end up generating $800 per year

-- Author continues to push for her book
+- The author continues to push for her book

 So let me ask you something.

 Would you have lasted, or would you have quit shortly into this miserable nightmare?

 Quitting was not an option for JK Rowling and her book Harry Potter.